YourAdvalue: Measuring Advertising Price Dynamics without Bankrupting User Privacy: Privacy Analysis

 \section{Privacy Analysis}

-In order for \toolname to accurately estimate encrypted charge prices, it requires data from the users in order to have its price modelling engine up-to-date with the current pricing dynamics in the ad-ecosystem.
-Given the system's principle for privacy-by-design, \toolname needs to preserve the privacy of the users that opt-in to data contribution against re-identification attacks after a possible data-breach or a malicious server controller.

-In this section, we first elaborate on the possible threats that could expose a user's identity, and allow an attacker to link the user to his reported data (Section~\ref{sec:threats}).
-We also discuss how we solve these threats, thus maintaining user anonymity.
-Next, we analyse the limits on user privacy by the features reported by the tool (Section~\ref{sec:uniqueness}).
-To do that, we focus on a larger, real-world dataset of 810 users used in previous study~\cite{imcRTB2017} with the same features (Section~\ref{sec:real-world-privacy}).
+In order for the \toolname system to accurately estimate encrypted charge prices, and keep its price modeling engine up-to-date with the current pricing dynamics in the ad-ecosystem, it requires data from the users.
+Given the system's principle for privacy-by-design, \toolname needs to protect users' anonymity and privacy against re-identification attacks after a possible data-breach or a malicious server controller.
+In this Section, we first elaborate on possible threats that can expose a user's identity, allowing an attacker to link a user to his reported data, and discuss how we solve these threats, thus maintaining user anonymity (Section~\ref{sec:threats}).
+Then, we analyze limits on user privacy by features reported by \toolname (Section~\ref{sec:uniqueness}).
+To do that, in Section~\ref{sec:real-world-privacy} we focus on the larger, $M$ dataset of 810 users and 80k ads, used in~\cite{imcRTB2017} with the same features as our system's.
 This dataset allows us to study real users' distributions of features, and how user anonymity changes with feature aggregation.
-We also study the inherent trade-off between feature aggregation and price estimation accuracy (Section~\ref{sec:tradeoff}).
+Finally, in Section~\ref{sec:tradeoff}, we study the inherent trade-off between feature aggregation and price estimation accuracy.